My Back Hurts After Sleeping! What Can I Do About It?

 Back-sleeping, though not for everyone, can help as well.

 Most doctors and sleep experts recommend sleeping on your back – if you can pull it off.
-For most, back sleeping will help you maintain a neutral sleeping position.
+Back sleeping can help you maintain a consistent and comfortable neutral sleeping position.
 There’s little opportunity for twisting or bending the spine, so back sleepers are likely to get better rest and wake up refreshed.
 Read More: Learn How to Sleep on Your Back (It Isn’t Easy)

 Already a back sleeper and experiencing back pain?
 While it’s touted as a great way to sleep, back sleeping can sometimes cause back pain as well.
 If that’s the case, try putting a pillow under your legs and/or stretching your hip flexors before bedtime.
 Otherwise, try rolling to your side.